TNTurnerLab/Hare/README.md

 We also provide the Dockerfile if you would like to make modifications.

  # Output
- Below is a brief descirption of the main output folders from Hare:
+ Below is a brief description of the main output folders from Hare:
  * dv_bcf: Output folder for GLnexus .bcf files for DeepVariant output.
  * hc_bcf: Output folder for GLnexus .bcf files for GATK HaplotypeCaller output.
  * dv_vcf: Output folder for converted GLnexus .bcf files to .vcf.gz files for DeepVariant output.
 Also includes tabix index file.